RoboJackets/ros-training/code/instructions/week2.md

 1. Create the `ros::Publisher`

-To do this, we first need to create a `ros::NodeHandle`.
-You can think of the `ros::NodeHandle` as a "handle" for the ROS node - it acts as the main access point for a lot of the ROS functionality, such as creating ROS publishers and subscribers.
+To create a publisher, we first need to create a `ros::NodeHandle`.
+You can think of the `ros::NodeHandle` as a "handle" for the
+ROS node.
+All you need to know at this point is that it acts as the main access point for a lot of the ROS functionality, such as creating ROS publishers and subscribers.

 Create a `ros::NodeHandle` by adding the following line in the main function: